mandiant/flare-vm/README.md

 Please see https://www.fireeye.com/blog/threat-research/2018/11/flare-vm-update.html for a blog on installing FLARE VM.

-v2.0 Update
+Update
 ===========
-Version 2.0 of FLARE VM has introduced **breaking changes** with previous versions.
+Starting with version 2.0, FLARE VM has introduced **breaking changes** with previous versions.
 A fresh installation in a clean Virtual Machine is recommended.

-Version 2.0 of FLARE VM now depends on the environment variable `TOOL_LIST_DIR`.
-If troubleshooting, please make sure this environment variable is set.
-Its default value is set to *`%PROGRAMDATA%`*`\Microsoft\Windows\Start Menu\Programs\FLARE`.
+Starting with version 2.0, FLARE VM uses the following environment variables:
+  - `TOOL_LIST_DIR`: The default value is set to *`%PROGRAMDATA%`*`\Microsoft\Windows\Start Menu\Programs\FLARE`.
+  - `TOOL_LIST_SHORTCUT`: The default value is set to *`%USERPROFILE%`*`\Desktop\FLARE.lnk`.

+The installer script sets those environment variables automatically.
+If there are issues during installation, please verify that those environment variables are set correctly.